 The plans to dispose of both units, which Pfizer has said would be completed between July 2012 and July 2013, follows a far-reaching review and a decision to focus on core pharmaceutical operations.

-The outcome of that review was to concentrate on five core areas of drug research, while maintaining a strong presence in generic and OTC medicines.
+The outcome of that review was to focus on five core areas of drug research, while maintaining a strong presence in generic and OTC medicines.

 We would like to sell it over the counter.
-We're in discussions and development with the FDA on that, Read said, adding a recent change to remove the need for liver monitoring was positive for the drug class.
+We're in discussions and development with the FDA on that, Read said.

 In the past, Pfizer has been a mergers and acquisitions machine, snapping up smaller rivals and partners to build out its portfolio.